SkylineCommunications/dataminer-docs/connector-help/connector_help/Tektronix_MTM400A.md

 # Tektronix MTM-400A

-The Tektronix MTM-400A driver can be used to monitor and control the MTM400A transport stream monitor.
+The Tektronix MTM-400A connector can be used to monitor and control the MTM400A transport stream monitor.
 It also provides a scheduler for monitoring.

 ## About

-This driver is used to control and monitor the MTM400A.
+This connector is used to control and monitor the MTM400A.

-A scheduler has also been implemented in the driver, which can be used to monitor different frequencies based on a weekly schedule.
+A scheduler has also been implemented in the connector, which can be used to monitor different frequencies based on a weekly schedule.

 ## Installation and configuration

 ### Creation

-This is an SNMP/HTTP over serial driver.
+This is an SNMP/HTTP over serial connector.

-This driver uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:
+This connector uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:

 SNMP CONNECTION: